 geom_smooth()- Adds a regression line to the graph

 Let’s start with a time-series of beer consumption in Pennsylvania.
 In time-series plots the x-axis is always the time variable while the y-axis is the variable whose trend over time is what we’re interested in.
-When you see a graph showing crime rates over time, this is the type of graph you’re looking at.
+When you see a graph showing, for example, crime rates over time, this is the type of graph you’re looking at.

 The code below starts by writing our data set name.
 Then says what our x- and y-axis variables are called.
 The x- and y-axis variables are within parentheses of the function called

-aes() stands for aesthetic and what’s included inside here describes how the graph will look.
+aes() stands for aesthetic, and what’s included inside here describes how the graph will look.
 It’s not intuitive to remember, but you need to include it.
+Like in